de-marauder/kube-scratch/README.md

 - the bird API
 - the birdImage API

-When you run the application (figure it out), you will see the relationship between those 2 APIs.

-# installation & how to run it
+# Installation & how to run it

 - In each of the API directories, there's a makefile.
 Run `make` in each directory to install dependencies and build the go binary and run the output binaries
   ```